 DON’T allow their fur to mat

-If left unchecked, the long hair of these dogs can quickly become matted and tangled.
-This not only looks unsightly, but it can also be painful for the dog. mats can pull on the skin and cause irritation, and they can also make it difficult for the dog to move freely.
+If left unchecked, a GSDs long hair can quickly become matted and tangled.
+This not only looks unsightly, but it can also be painful for the dog.
+Mats can pull on the skin and cause irritation and reduced blood flow around the matted area.

 Mats can also trap dirt, bacteria, and other harmful substances, which can lead to skin infections.
-For these reasons, it is important to regularly brush your German Shepherd’s fur and to have it clipped or trimmed regularly.
+For these reasons, it is important to regularly brush German Shepherds.

 DON’T bathe them too often